2001 Penn State Nittany Lions football team

 The 2001 Penn State Nittany Lions football team represented the Pennsylvania State University in the 2001 NCAA Division I-A football season.
 The team's head coach was Joe Paterno.
 It played its home games at Beaver Stadium in University Park, Pennsylvania.

 Schedule

-Penn State did not play Big Ten teams Minnesota and Purdue this year.
-Also, due to the events of 9/11, the Virginia game was rescheduled from September 13, 2001, to December 1, 2001.
+Due to the September 11 attacks, the Virginia game was rescheduled from September 13, 2001 to December 1, 2001.